eldarion/formly/README.md

 ### Overview

-``formly`` is a forms/survey generator for dynamically constructor multi-page surveys that have the ability to be non-linear.
+``formly`` is a forms/survey generator for dynamically constructed multi-page surveys with the ability to be non-linear.

 `formly` is an app that provides an out of the box solution to building adhoc forms to collect data from end users.
 It is multi-faceted in that it provides